-Signal probability experimental analysis
+Signal-Probability Experimental Analysis

-In the first part of the experimental analysis, we examine the SP(1) distribution on our data path modules.
+In the first part of the experimental analysis, we examine the SP(1) distribution over our data-path modules.
 Initially, we run the tool at RTL level and generate histogram reports of the signal probability for every module.
 In the next step, we synthesize every module with the asymmetric aging avoidance circuitry.
-Last, we run the tool on the gate-level netlist and generate histogram reports for the SP(1) distribution.
-The histograms generated by the tool (for both RTL and gate-level) are presented by Figure 7.
-Clearly, it can be observed that our tool and asymmetric aging avoidance circuitry can eliminate the majority of nets from being under continuous BTI stress.
-The FPU adder, FPU multiplier and the ALU exhibit SP(1) in the range of 30-70% for the majority of nets.
-The FPU divider and FPU round modules have even tighter distribution and the majority of their nets have SP(1) in the range of 40-60%.
-The histograms show that a smaller portion of nets cannot be toggled effectively and remain static through most of the simulations.
-We have identified that this behavior is due to:
+Finally, we run the tool on the gate-level netlist and generate histogram reports of the SP(1) distribution.
+Figure 7 presents the histograms generated by the tool (for both RTL and gate levels).
+The proposed tool and asymmetric aging avoidance circuitry clearly eliminate continuous BTI stress from most nets.
+The FPU adder, FPU multiplier, and ALU all have SP(1) in the range of 30%–70% for the majority of nets.
+The FPU divider and FPU round modules have an even tighter distribution, and the majority of their nets have SP(1) in the range of 40%–60%.
+The histograms show that a smaller fraction of nets cannot be toggled effectively and remain static through most of the simulations.
+We have determined that this behavior is due to:

-Constant values in the design which are logical 0 or 1.
+constant values in the design which are logical 0 or 1;

-Big logical shifters in the FPU adder, FPU multiplier and FPU divider that involve many nets with constant zero-padding.
+large logical shifters in the FPU adder, FPU multiplier, and FPU divider that involve many nets with constant zero-padding.

-Such constant nets can be easily fixed by running our tool in incremental fix mode.
-However, this may not be needed in this case since such nets are not typically on the critical path of the asymmetrically aged design.
-In subsection C we will present the impact of the SP(1) distribution on reliability and violated timing paths as a result of asymmetric aging.
+Such constant nets are easily fixed by running the proposed tool in incremental-fix mode.
+However, this may not be needed in this case because such nets are not typically on the critical path in an asymmetrically aged design.
+In subsection C we discuss how the SP(1) distribution affects reliability and violates timing paths as a result of asymmetric aging.

-Figure 7 - SP(1) histograms for integer ALU, FP adder, FP multiplier, FP divider and FP round execution units
+Figure 7 - SP(1) histograms for integer ALU, FP adder, FP multiplier, FP divider, and FP round execution units.

-Power and area overhead analysis
+Analysis of Power and Area Overhead

-As part of our experimental analysis, we integrated all data path modules and wrapped together in a top-level module, which represent an execution unit that combines multiple processing elements.
-We hierarchically synthesized the combine execution unit and summarize in Table 4 the overall area and power of every module using the process technology parameters which are presented by Table 2.
-We run our asymmetric aging flow on the combined gate-level netlist with no incremental fix (which will be examined as part of the timing analysis) part.
-The asymmetric aging avoidance circuitry area and power overhead is also presented by Table 4.
-As it can be observed by this table, power and area overhead are very small (1.5% and 1.6% respectively).
+As part of our experimental analysis, we integrated all data-path modules and wrapped them together in a top-level module representing an execution unit that combines multiple processing elements and then hierarchically synthesized the execution unit (see Table 3).
+Table 2 shows the overall area and power of each module using the process technology parameters.
+We ran the proposed asymmetric aging flow on the combined gate-level netlist with no incremental-fix part (which will be examined as part of the timing analysis).
+Table 3 also presents the area of the asymmetric aging avoidance circuitry and the power overhead, both of which are very small (1.5% and 1.6%, respectively).

-Table 4 - Area and power overhead of Asymmetric aging aware scheme for execution units
+Table 3 - Area and power overhead of asymmetric aging aware scheme for execution units.